pepelsbey/pepelsbey.dev/src/blog/svg-sprites/index.md

 }
 ```

 You know what?
 It’s possible!
-But you’d have to organize your SVG sprite in a different manner.
+But you’d have to organize your SVG sprite differently.
 Have a look and let’s unpack it.

 ```svg
 <svg xmlns="http://www.w3.org/2000/svg">